What We Want

 If your story is accepted, we ask that you provide a fictional identity as the source of the article, with bio.
 Authors will still be credited under their own name.
 We just want to maintain the atmosphere of “scientific journal.”
 So, for example, your story might be “An Examination into the Giant Albino Fire Moles” by Professor Higglepiggle, as provided by Joe M. Author.

 We currently are publishing a new short story every week on the site.
-We collect them on a quarterly basis into an ebook with some additional content exclusive to the ebook, with a possible annual collection as well.
+We collect them on a quarterly basis into a book (print and digital) with exclusive content in the book.

 These stories should be 500-2000 words and stand alone.
 They must be written in a first person perspective of some sort.
 If you have a recurring character you’d like to use in future submissions, that would be wonderful.